“Forgotten Hollywood” – March Madness…

 Manny P. here…

-I’m getting some great press from the Sky Newswire Service and check this out from American Towns.com:Manny with book1
+I’m getting some great press from the Sky Newswire Service and American Towns.com:Manny with book1

 Southern California broadcaster Manny Pacheco has a newly published book entitled Forgotten Hollywood Forgotten History, which highlights the fine supporting actors of Hollywood’s Golden Age.
 Pacheco’s collection of stories includes written treasures that will enhance anyone’s appreciation of classic cinema.
 History comes alive with a fresh new take about character actors and their films that track America’s growth.